act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 	<body>
 		<aside id="about-book">
 			<h1>About the book</h1>
-			The Romance of the Three Kingdoms is a 14th century historical novel.
+			<p>The Romance of the Three Kingdoms is a 14th century historical novel.</p>
 		</aside>
 		<main>
 			<h1 id="main">Three Heroes Swear Brotherhood at a Feast in the Peach Garden</h1>